Get insider access

 Build Quality

-Build quality is average.
-These headphones can handle a couple of drops without getting damaged and feel sufficiently dense.
-Unfortunately, their build quality feels cheaper and less durable than the ATH-M40x and the ATH-M50x.
-The metal frame used is thinner and exposes the audio cable connecting the ear cups.
-Unlike the higher-end models of the same design, this exposed cable makes the M20x more likely to get damaged by wear and tear.
+The build quality is adequate.
+These headphones can handle a few drops without getting damaged and feel sufficiently dense.
+Unfortunately, their build quality feels cheaper and less durable than the Audio-Technica ATH-M40x and the Audio-Technica ATH-M50x.
+The metal frame is thinner and exposes the audio cable connecting the ear cups.
+Unlike the higher-end models of the same design, this exposed cable makes the ATH-M20x more likely to get damaged by wear and tear.

 6.0